Table of Contents

 Challenges to Land Use and Cultural Identity

-Despite the resilience of cultural land use practices, powerful forces threaten their survival.
-Environmental degradation, climate change, urbanization, and economic pressures are reshaping landscapes and eroding traditional knowledge at an alarming rate.
+Despite the resilience of cultural land use practices, numerous powerful forces threaten their persistence.
+Environmental degradation, climate change, urbanization, and economic globalization are rapidly transforming landscapes and eroding traditional knowledge systems at an unprecedented pace.

 Environmental Degradation and Loss of Biodiversity